qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_georeferencer.rst

    - Click on a point in the raster image and choose the button |pencil|
      :sup:`from map canvas` to add the X and Y coordinates with the help of a georeferenced map already loaded in the QGIS map canvas.
-   - With the |mActionMoveFeature| button, you can move the GCPs in both windows, if they are at the wrong place.
+   - With the |mActionMoveGCPPoint| button, you can move the GCPs in both windows, if they are at the wrong place.

 #.
 Continue entering points.
 You should have at least 4 points, and the more